Catholic schools in NSW are committed to creating child-safe environments where the safety, well-being and dignity of

-Where an investigation finds an allegation of reportable conduct to be sustained (that is, on the balance of probabilities the case against the person has been proved) if the decision maker is reasonably satisfied that the reportable conduct occurred.
-The school must then decide what action to take against the employee.
-Such action could range from providing a warning, training or counselling, to dismissal.
+An allegation of reportable conduct is considered to be sustained (that is, on the balance of probabilities the case against the person has been proved) if the decision maker is reasonably satisfied that the reportable conduct occurred.
+The school must then decide what action to take against the employee which may include a range of sanctions, for example a formal warning, training or counselling, to termination of employment.

 Working with Children Check

 Under the Child Protection (Working with Children) Act 2012 (NSW), any employer who engages a worker in child-related work, must make sure the worker has a current clear Working with Children Check (WWCC) or a current application for a WWCC that hasn’t been refused for any reason.
 The employer must also record and verify the WWCC (or application) details.
 Verification is done through the Office of the Children’s Guardian.

 Once an employer has verified a worker, the Office of the Children’s Guardian will notify the employer should that person no longer hold, or be barred from holding, a WWCC.
 A WWCC may be cancelled at the initiative of the holder, or an interim bar may be placed on it while the Office of Children’s Guardian conducts a risk assessment in relation to the worker.
 A worker may be barred from working with children if charged with or convicted of certain criminal offences.
 In any of these cases, the Office of the Children’s Guardian will notify the employer so that they do not continues to engage the worker in child-related work.

 Children at Risk of Significant Harm